How To Create Shipping Labels Online (2026 Guide + Tips)

 Shipping labels are the unsung heroes of logistics.
 They’re the critical instruction sheets that guide your package from your hands to its final destination.
 Whether you’re an Etsy seller shipping daily orders or just mailing a gift, knowing how to properly create shipping labels can save you time, money, and a whole lot of headaches.

 The simplest way to create shipping labels is to use an online service.
 Major carriers and shipping platforms allow you to enter your package details, pay for postage, and print a professional label directly from your computer or phone.
-This guide walks you through that process and covers everything else you need to know, from advanced options to common pitfalls.
-Let’s get your packages moving.
+This guide walks you through that process and covers everything else you need to know, from advanced options and system requirements to reprinting labels and avoiding common pitfalls.

 What Exactly Is a Shipping Label?